damurka/cancerscreening/README.md

 [Get
 Started](https://cancerscreening.damurka.com/articles/cancerscreening.html)
-is a more extenive general introoduction to cancerscreening.
+is a more extensive general introduction to cancerscreening.

 Browse the [articles
 index](https://cancerscreening.damurka.com/articles/index.html) to find